 Need & Assistance Fund- Financial aid is provided to adult hospice patients and their households to assist with critical expenses not covered by insurance.
 This may include but is not limited to assisting with utility bills, rent, home repairs, medical transportation assistance, and wheelchair ramps.

 Camp Hands of Hope- We recognize that children grieve in many different ways.
 They want support from their peers and to know that there are others with similar challenges.
 Camp Hands of Hope was created to address their loss in a safe, caring environment where families can express their feelings and connect with others going through similar experiences.
 Camps occur in various locations three times a year for youth ages 5-18 and their families who have experienced the loss of a loved one.
 Contact us for more information.

-Technology for Hope- Provides loans of adaptive equipment such as Ipads during the duration of treatment to support telemedical assistance for pediatric hospice and palliative care patients.
+Technology for Hope- Provides loans of adaptive equipment such as Ipads and specific apps for the duration of treatment to support telemedical assistance for pediatric hospice and palliative care patients.
 Benefits include more frequent communication by the patient/family with their interdisciplinary team, enhanced quality of life and the potential for saving time and avoiding unnecessary and costly visits to the emergency room.

 A Day in the life of...

 A child life specialist recently shared her experience making a fingerprint charm with a child and her mom (shared with the family’s permission):